Text by Nicholas Burman

 MIRA dubs itself a ‘digital arts festival’, and its dedication to showcasing different mediums alongside each other is certainly more observable than similar events with an art component.
 This year continued its dedication to showcasing a range of video, A/V and light installations which are very post-Blade Runner but also nod to fantasy game design artists such as Yusuke Naora.
 As if trying to make you a protagonist in an isekai story, the work tends to try and take you somewhere a little uncanny and unformidable.
 Lolo & Sosaku’s Torqué, a battered car perched at a steep angle upon scaffolding, smoke coming out of its emptied window frames as if it has recently been crashed and left to burn, was one of the more striking sculptures.

-Of the light installations, Tiler Gab’s O ended up being one of the more popular places at the festival for people to make Instagram stories.
+Of the light installations, Tiler Gab’s O became one of the more popular places at the festival for people to make Instagram stories.
 A beam of projected light passed through an elongated ‘O’ that hung from the ceiling.
 It’s a nice meditative piece, but its mood probably didn’t benefit from being surrounded by half-drunk people most of the time.
 Elsewhere, Maxime Houot’s large-scale Ataraxie (meaning “piece of mind”) presented red lasers being shot out of numerous rotating arms.
-The arms first moved minimally and glided before picking up steam and creating complex webs of light, and descending into a Fibonacci spiral.
+The arms first moved minimally and glided before picking up steam, creating complex webs of light, and descending into a Fibonacci spiral.
 Meanwhile, the soundscape mixed wooshing, tidal effects with an intense techno melody.
 The piece generates an impression of mutating forms and structures.

 Structures were also being deconstructed in the Dome.
 Shoeg’s Exo explores the universe after humanity has disappeared and all our shit is floating around, the debris and moulding waste supporting new alien forms of life.
 The sense of epic space the piece produced was really impressive, even if the reliance on glitchy aesthetics felt a little out of place.
 3D studio Onionlab, on the other hand, went all in for a glossy resolution image.
 Its Paradoxa moves through cascading metallic beams before transitioning into a world of morphing and gothic churches and clock mechanisms.
 The imposing electro soundtrack is composed by Unai Lazcano, the one-time keyboardist of the Spanish band Delorean.